“A Stylish Budget-Friendly Upright Walker With Armrests… And A Few Issues”

 - Not good for travel because it doesn’t fold very small

-- Brake cables have a tendency to get caught on everything
+- Hand brake cables have a tendency to get caught on everything

 - Storage bag must be taken off to fold the walker